Getting another chance: Wild, Guerin good match a year later

-ST. PAUL — Interviewing for the same job twice in as many years is a rare occurrence in any profession, yet there was Bill Guerin going to Minnesota once again this summer as a candidate for the general manager vacancy.
+ST. PAUL, Minn.
+(AP) — Interviewing for the same job twice in as many years is a rare occurrence in any profession, yet there was Bill Guerin going to Minnesota once again this summer as a candidate for the general manager vacancy.

 As the Wild delved deeper this time, burned by their previous pick, Guerin kept emerging from the vetting as their best choice.
 The obvious hope from both sides was that this unexpected second chance will serve as the genesis of an eventual championship.